-STATUTES, EXECUTIVE ORDERS, AND REGULATI ONS LISTED AT 24 CFR 58.5 Clean Air Clean Air Act, as amended, particularly section 176(c) & (d); 40 CFR Parts 6, 51, 93 Yes No The proposed project site is not located in a county or air quality management district that is in attainment status or non-attainment status for any criteria pollutants.
-The Municipio of Moca is not listed in the EPA Green Book "Puerto Rico Nonattainment/Maintenance Status for Each County by Year for all Criteria Pollutants" The construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator and tractors would have no impact on air quality.
+STATUTES, EXECUTIVE ORDERS, AND REGULATI ONS LISTED AT 24 CFR 58.5 Clean Air Clean Air Act, as amended, particularly section 176(c) & (d); 40 CFR Parts 6, 51, 93 Yes No The Project site is not located in a county or air quality management district that is in attainment status or non-attainment status for any criteria pollutants.
+The Municipio of Lares is not listed in the EPA Green Book "Puerto Rico Nonattainment/Maintenance Status for Each County by Year for all Criteria Pollutants" The construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns would have no impact on air quality.
 The project is in compliance with Clean Air Act.
 Refer to EPA listing in Appendix C .
-Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The proposed project is located 31,745 feet from the nearest Coastal Zone Management area and does not affect a Coastal Zone as defined in the PR Coastal Zone Management Plan.
+Coastal Zone Management Coastal Zone Management Act, sections 307(c) & (d) Yes No The project is located 91,344 feet from the nearest Coastal Zone Management area and does not affect a Coastal Zone as defined in the PR Coastal Zone Management Plan.
 The project is in compliance with the Coastal Zone Management Act.
-See Figure 7 in Appendix B. Contamination and Toxic Substances 24 CFR Part 58.5(i)(2) Yes No A site visit conducted on November 22, 2022, debris in an outbuilding and two 55-gallon drums were noted.
-No signs of leaks or visible signs of vegetative stress, contamination, or toxic substances were noted at the project site.
+See Figure 7 in Appendix B. Contamination and Toxic Substances 24 CFR Part 58.5(i)(2) Yes No A site visit conducted on November 21, 2022, noted no debris or rubbish or visible signs vegetative stress, contamination, or toxic substances were noted at the project site.
 Site contamination was evaluated through online data searches to determine if toxic sites are located within 3,000-feet of the proposed project.
 There are no sites of environmental concern identified within 3,000 feet of the project site.

-The proposed project consists of the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator and tractors.
+The project consists of the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns.
 Refer to Figures 8 and 9 in Appendix B .
-The project is in compliance with Contamination and Toxic Substances.
-Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The proposed project will have No Effect on listed species.
-According to EPA NEPAssist Enviromapper, the nearest critical or proposed critical habitat is 46,173 feet to the northeast of the project location.
+The project is in compliance with Contamination and Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No Toxic Substances.
+The project will have No Effect on listed species.
+According to EPA NEPAssist Enviromapper, the nearest critical or proposed critical habitat is 36,307 feet to the southwest of the project location.
 Per the Official Species List from the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) website, the Puerto Rican Boa can be found, but there are no critical habitats at this location.
 The proposed project will have no potential to affect species or habitats due to the agricultural nature of the activities involved in the project.
-The proposed fencing would be located in an area that has been used for agricultural purposes and the drills, portable electric generator, and tractors used in an area currently under cultivation.
-If a Puerto Rican Boa is encountered, work will cease until it moves off the site or, failing that, the Puerto Rico Department of Natural and Environmental Resources (PRDNER) Rangers will be notified for safe capture and relocation of the animal, in accordance with the USFW Puerto Rican Boa Conservation Measures guidelines.
-Refer to Figures 10 and 11 in Appendix B and IPaC report in Appendix D. This project is in compliance with the Endangered Species Act.
-Explosive and Flammable Hazards Yes No The proposed project does not include development, construction, or rehabilitation that will increase residential density.
+The new greenhouse, solar panels, and two water cisterns would be located in an area that has been used for agricultural purposes.
+If a Puerto Rican Boa is encountered, work will cease until it moves off the site or, failing that, the Puerto Rico Department of Natural and Environmental Resources (PRDNER) Rangers will be notified for safe capture and relocation of the animal, in accordance with the USFW Puerto Rican Boa Conservation Measures guidelines. https://ipac.ecosphere.fws.gov/guideline/desig n/population/156/office/41430.pdf Refer to Figures 10 and 11 in Appendix B and IPaC report in Appendix D .
+This project is in compliance with the Endangered Species Act.
+Explosive and Flammable Hazards Yes No The project does not include development, construction, or rehabilitation that will increase residential density.
 24 CFR Part 51 Subpart C The project is in compliance with Explosive and Flammable Hazard requirements.
 Refer to site visit report in Appendix A .